Skip to main content

 Marginal Uniformity

-Suppose that we have a probability distribution over elements (unigrams) in
+Suppose we have a probability distribution over elements (unigrams) in XX^{\ast} such that

-When we do a membership query, we uniformly sample one of these representations so that the unigram distribution of elements in
+When doing a membership query, we uniformly sample one of these representations so that the unigram distribution of elements in {0,1}\lbrace0,1\rbrace is uniform.
+This is a kind of marginal uniformity.

 However, this approach has serious shortcomings:

-, such as bigrams, are not accounted for.
-We can apply this transformation to larger sequences, but the space complexity grows exponentially with the length of the sequence for a fixed false positive rate.
-In practice, for large , even the unigram model may need to be approximated due to space limitations.When we apply the Boolean operations on an untrusted system, it cannot be given the information about the distribution of the elements in
+1. Only the marginal distribution of unigrams is uniformly distributed.
+Correlations in the joint distributions of XX^{\ast}, such as bigrams, are not accounted for.
+We can apply the transformation to larger sequences, but space complexity grows exponentially with sequence length for a fixed false positive rate.
+In practice, even the unigram model may need approximation due to space limits.

-.
-This means that Boolean operations like and cannot be performed on the untrusted system, only relational querieslike and .
+2. When we apply Boolean operations on an untrusted system, it cannot be given distribution information about elements in XX.
+This means Boolean operations like \land and \lor cannot be performed on the untrusted system, only relational queries like \in and \subseteq.